-- 1. Identify predictors of selected adverse events (falls, pressure ulcers/wounds, and healthcare associated infections). - 2.
-Identify organizational factors associated with: (a) residents' safety culture scores, and (b) selected adverse events. - 3.
-Evaluate the relationships of selected adverse events with: (a) staff turnover rates, (b) staffing levels, (c) LTCF directors' leadership style, and (d) communication performance.
+- 1. Identify organizational factors associated with: (a)culture of safety, (b) leadership style scores, and (c) selected adverse events. - 2.
+Evaluate the relationships of culture of safety, leadership style with: (a) staff turnover rates, (b) staffing levels, and (c) communication performance.